 Common Pressure Cooker Defects

 Pressure cookers are cooking devices that close in food and liquid.
-The sealed content then cooks under pressure because there is not much room or air to slow the process.
+The sealed content then cooks under pressure with little air to slow the process.
 This method can be effective, unless the parts do not work the way they should.

 Common pressure cooker defects include:

 Pressure cooker manufacturers should know how dangerous their product could be if not built properly.
-According to the National Electronic Injury Surveillance System, there are at least 39 serious injuries caused by the defective device, causing victims to seek medical attention in emergency rooms.
-Individuals who suffered because of their pressure cooker reported severe burns and property damage.
-The device can potentially cause liquid, steam, and contact burns, among other injuries.
+According to the National Electronic Injury Surveillance System, there were at least 39 serious injuries in 2008 that were caused by a defective pressure cooker — resulting in visits to the emergency room.
+Individuals who suffered because of their pressure cooker reported severe liquid, steam and contact burns, among other injuries.
 Property damage claims were also filed due to the defective appliance.

-The Consumer Product Safety Commission, taxed with protecting users from defective products, tracks the pressure cookers reported to cause injury.
+The Consumer Product Safety Commission, tasked with protecting users from defective products, tracks the pressure cookers reported to cause injury.
 Some cookers include:

 - Tristar Products Power Pressure Cooker XL